• Skip to main content

 Home » Breakfast/Brunch

-Homemade nutty crunchy granola is extremely easy to make.
+Big batch nutty crunchy granola is extremely easy to make.
 A lot of people don't realize this.
 It is highly customizable and can range from four ingredients to ten or more.
 You can eat it with milk, yogurt or just snack on it right out of the jar.
 If you store it in glass jars it will stay fresh for weeks.
+Granola is an excellent option to give as gifts around the holidays.
+You can make it in bulk like this and load up a case of mason jars with a homemade treat that people really appreciate.
+If you have time, you can decorate the jars with labels or a single ribbon around the lid.
+In case you are wondering, my favorite way to eat this granola is as cereal.

-The Origin of my Homemade Nutty Crunchy Granola
+The Origin of My Big Batch Nutty Crunchy Granola

 When we used to have our large Christmas gatherings, it was tough to figure out a small something to give my relatives I don't see too often.
-Then I started experimenting with granola making.
-It was perfect!
+Then I started experimenting with granola making and it became the perfect homemade treat.
 Make a large batch, fill wide-mouth pint mason jars and distribute to the family.
-I got a lot of great reviews on that granola!
 It comes in handy too if you're doing a gift swap at your job or you want to give a little something to your neighbors.
-If the granola didn't feel like enough, I would add a box of locally made chocolates too.
+And if the granola didn't feel like enough, I would add a box of locally made chocolates too.
 Or some other little tasty treat.

 Enjoy with milk, yogurt or eat it straight from the jar!